shohei909/Lisla/document/en/sora/README.md

 aaa
 ```

-Document comment is also described with Sora.
+Document comment is also described with Litll.

 ### Keeping comment

 ```
 //!
-Comments start with ! are keeped when Sora is minified.
+Comments start with ! are keeped when Litll is minified.
 ///!
 'Keeping document comments are also avarable.'
 ```